Voyteck/AjaxQ/README.md

     $.ajaxq(name, opts);
   ```

-  you can add additiona boolean parameter `priority` that will make the call to be executed prioritized
+  you can add additional boolean parameter `priority` to opts that will make the call to be executed prioritized (will be added to the beginning of queue)

 `$.getq` follows the [$.get](http://api.jquery.com/jQuery.get/) options and return value, with an extra first parameter (the queue name).